Gear Guide - Pedalboard Teardown

 I've also used a combination of traditional and flat patch cables as these have been evolving over many years and it is not great economically to replace every cable unless it's absolutely needed.

-Board 1 - The Guitar FX & Looper Board
+Left Side Pedalboard - Guitar FX & Looper

 (B1): Built on a Rockboard 4.1 with a Mod 3, This uses a rechargeable power supply and designed to also be used as a standalone guitar board for small setups for a fast, simple and fully self-powered setup.
 It still works best when combined with the second board, though.